FSA ID Information

 As of May 10, 2015 the PIN used with the Department of Education for your FAFSA, Direct Loans, etc is no longer valid.
 You will need to create a FSA ID.

 How to create a FSA ID

-must be used to log in to certain U.S. Department of Education websites.
-Your FSA
+be used to log in to certain U.S. Department of Education websites.
+Your FSA ID confirms

-ID confirms your identity when you access your financial aid information and electronically
+your identity when you access your financial aid information and electronically sign

-sign Federal Student Aid documents.
-If you do not already have an FSA ID, you can
+Federal Student Aid documents.
+If you do not already have an FSA ID, you can create

-create one when logging in to fafsa.gov, the National Student Loan Data System (NSLDS)
+one when logging in to Federal Student Aid.

-Step 1 - When logging in to one of the websites listed above, click the link to create an FSA ID.
+Step 1 - When logging in, click the link to create an FSA ID.